 Any typical litter scoop will work for rabbits.
 Just be sure the holes aren’t so big that your rabbit’s poop will fall through.

 Normal clay cat litter is not safe to use with rabbits.
 Rabbits will often eat pieces of their litter, and that kind can clump up in their stomach and cause a dangerous blockage.
-Instead, get a paper based litter.
-I like to use Yesterday’s News because it’s a recycled paper litter that’s safe for rabbits, and it does a good job at controlling the smell from rabbit urine.
+Instead, get a paper-based litter.
+I like to use Small Pet Select because it’s a recycled paper litter that’s safe for rabbits and doesn’t contain baking soda like most other brands, and it does a good job at controlling the smell from rabbit urine.

 However, you can also make your own cleaning spray by using a cup of white vinegar with a cup of water.
 Shake them together in a spray bottle and use it to clean up messes.